vishagh/angular-seed-styleguided/README.md

 This seed wires together the basic app, one controller and one service.
 I've opted to NOT put any sort of build functionality here.

-## Angular Seed Differences
+## Getting Started

-To get you started you can simply clone the angular-seed repository and install the dependencies:
+To get you started you can simply clone the angular-seed-stylguided repository and install the dependencies:

 ### Prerequisites